oVirt/ovirt-site/source/feature/hostpmproxypreferences.html.md

 ### Power Management Proxy

 oVirt uses the standard cluster fence_<device> script in order to perform power management related operations.
 These scripts are invoked by VDSM and controlled by the engine.
-The power management proxy may be any server the system that has VDSM installed with the proper certificates, even if it is not a host.
+The power management proxy may be any server in the system that has VDSM nad fence-agents installed with the proper certificates, even if it is not a host.

-Proper proxy selection depends on the networking topology of the data center, user preferences and whether there is a redundant fencing device.
+Proper proxy selection depends on the networking topology of the data center and user preferences.

 Current design assumes any host in the data center may be used for fencing which requires all the hosts to have rout to all the fencing devices in the system, in reality out of band management networks are usually confined within the same clusters and sometimes even to specific hosts.